 This course exposes students to various reception procedures and dental practice management responsibilities commonly expected in a professional dental office.
 Students will learn the fundamentals of computer use in the dental practice by utilizing a dental office software package.
-Skills include creating patient records and a database to set up patient accounts, schedule appointments, bill patient and third parties, and process payments and reports.
+Skills include creating patient records and a database to set up patient accounts, scheduling appointments, billing patient and third parties, and processing payments and reports.
 HIPAA regulations and other legal expectations within the healthcare field will also be discussed.
-This course is offered in hybrid format with both on-line and on-site requirements.
+This course is offered in hybrid format with both on-line and onsite requirements.